Dr Andrew FolkardSenior Lecturer

 Andrew teaches across physical geography and in particular in his research area of aquatic processes and environments.
 He also teaches extensively on the core skills modules of our Geography degree schemes, focussing in particular on quantitative skills and research design.
+In addition, he is the programme consultant for the BSc/FdSC in Marine Biology and Coastal Zone Management at Blackpool and the Fylde College, an affiliate institution of Lancaster University.
 He has grown collaboration with the Student Union’s Green Lancaster team, and the university’s Facilities team, enabling students to carry out projects with real consequences and benefits for the university.
 Currently, together with Small World Consulting, he is working with Green Lancaster on their NUS-funded Edible Campus project, and seeking to develop ways in which this can be incorporated in student learning.
 Andrew is a member of the Editorial Board of the Journal of Geography in Higher Education.

 Creating patches of comprehension and filling gaps in knowledge: physical modelling contributions to joined-up understanding of heterogeneous eco-scapes

 Flow interactions with blue mussel patches: hydrodynamic and ecological implications

 The exchange of dissolved nutrients between the water column and substrate pore-water due to hydrodynamic adjustment at seagrass meadow edges: a flume study

 Adhitya, A., Folkard, A.M., Govers, L., van Katwijk, M., de Iongh, H., Herman, P., Bouma, T. 11/2016 In: Limnology and Oceanography.
 61, 6, p.
 2286-2295.
 10 p.